CBSE Class 10 Maths Construction Notes:-Download PDF Here

 Step 5: Draw a line through C’ parallel to AC to intersect AB at A’. ΔA′BC′ is the required triangle.

-Same procedure can be followed when scale factor > 1.
+The same procedure can be followed when the scale factor > 1.

 Drawing Tangents to a Circle